Master's degree (2 years)

 kyr på beite

 Through this program, students will develop interdisciplinary competence and the ability to take action at a high academic level.
-They will gain insight into complex systems, from micro to macro levels, and across disciplines and timeframes (short-term and long-term).
-Systems understanding is enhanced through hands-on reflection and teamwork.
-By recruiting students from various backgrounds, the program benefits from a wide range of perspectives from different parts of a food system.
+They will gain insight into complex systems, from micro to macro levels, and across disciplines and timeframes (both short-term and long-term).
+System understanding is enhanced through hands-on reflection and teamwork.
+By recruiting students from various academic backgrounds, the program benefits from a wide range of perspectives from different parts of the food system.
 A digital learning tool is under development to explore food systems and analyze the consequences of changes.

-The program comprises a total of 120 credits, of which 40 are mandatory.
-In addition, students can choose elective courses within their areas of interest in food system, participate in exchanges, or undertake internships.
-During spring semester of the second year, students will write a 30-ECTS master's thesis, which is encouraged to be completed in collaboration with a fellow program student.
+The program consists of 120 ECTS credits, of which 30 are mandatory courses.
+In addition, students can choose electives within their areas of interest in food systems, participate in exchanges, or undertake internships.
+During the spring semester of the second year, students will write a 30-ECTS master's thesis, which is encouraged to be completed in collaboration with a fellow program student.
 Read the education plan here.

 Career opportunities

 The business sector and other key societal actors are increasingly seeking expertise in sustainable food systems.
-The job market for candidates with a master's degree in sustainable food systems is highly diverse, offering opportunities in both in private and public sectors, industry, and academia - both nationally and internationally.
+The job market for candidates with a master’s degree in sustainable food systems is highly diverse, offering opportunities in both the private and public sectors, industry, and academia—both nationally and internationally.

 Graduates of the master’s program will also be well-qualified to pursue PhD studies at universities in Norway and abroad.